kobiyoyo/GRID-BASED-FRAMEWORK/README.md

 # CSS FRAMEWORK GUIDE

-The main object is to build a custom made framework using sass
+The main object is to build a custom made framework using sass,that is similar to Bootstrap, with its own 12-column design and classes for text, button, input, table, navbar styling, etc. We then used the framework to create a website.

 ## Technologies
  * CUSTOM FRAMEWORK